raindropio/help/docs/using/search/index.md

 ## Full-Text Search {#full-text-search}
 Raindrop can search through the entire content of every bookmark and PDF you’ve saved, making it extremely easy to find what you’re looking for.
 It's like your personal Google!

 Your bookmarks are indexed automatically, no need to do anything.
 Usually only meaningful content of web-page is indexed.
 Ads, navigation, comments and so on are stripped if possible.
-Plus Raindrop is only one bookmark manager that could index JS-heavy web-pages!

 <!------------------------------>
 <details><summary>